CloudlyFog/Neo/SECURITY.md

 We give you a lot of thanks with your reports, because it's important for us.
 We together fix bugs and vulnerabilities, you are part of project!

+## Commercial using
+Me and team **The Water Coolers** decline anybody using this project for commercial purposes, impersonate the owner and earn money with project Neo without agreement of team **The Water Coolers**.